mosip/documentation/docs/Master-Data-Services-Functionality.md

 5 If the mapping does not exist or is in inactive state, throw an appropriate error
 6. In case of Exceptions/Success, system should trigger relevant messages.
 Refer “Messages” section

-### C. Fetch Device-Center History record based on the timestamp received
+### Fetch Device-Center History record based on the timestamp received
 On receiving a request to fetch Mapping History of Center and Device with input parameters (Registration Center ID, Device ID and Date Timestamp) the system fetches all the attributes of Center and Device Mapping from the history table for the Registration Center ID, Device ID and Date received

 The record fetched is the latest record existing on or before the date received in the input parameter